develodesign/vsf-payment-paypal/README.md

 # This is the PayPal Payment module for Vue Storefront

-PayPal Payment Magento 2 module for [vue-storefront](https://github.com/DivanteLtd/vue-storefront)
+PayPal Payment Magento 1 & 2 module for [vue-storefront](https://github.com/DivanteLtd/vue-storefront)

 ![default](https://imgur.com/QFCUX0R.jpg)

 Tested with VSF 1.12.x

-This module is for those who want to use Magento 2's built in Paypal extension that uses the deprecated NVP/Soap api.
-Tested on Magento 2.2.x and 2.3.x.
-This allows for backend Magento2 management of the Order lifecycle.
+This module is for those who want to use Magento 1 & 2's built in Paypal extension that uses the deprecated NVP/Soap api.
+Tested on Magento 1.9.x, 2.2.x and 2.3.x.
+This allows for backend Magento management of the Order lifecycle.

 This module can also be used with the newer API calls easily, as address and cart items are set to be transferred to Paypal SmartButton.